No-confidence Vote Draws France Into New Political Crisis - UrduPoint

 No-confidence Vote Draws France Into New Political Crisis

-France headed into a new political crisis Tuesday as opposition lawmakers threatened to topple the minority government of Prime Minister Michel Barnier in a no-confidence vote after just three months in office
+France headed into a new political crisis Tuesday as opposition lawmakers vowed to topple the minority government of Prime Minister Michel Barnier in a no-confidence vote after just three months in office

-A standoff over an austerity budget, which has caused jitters on financial markets, follows permanent tension since the 73-year-old was appointed by President Emmanuel Macron in September.
+A standoff over an austerity budget, which has caused jitters on financial markets, follows months of tension since President Emmanuel Macron appointed the 73-year-old in September.

-The far-left France Unbowed (LFI) opposition party said it would bring a no-confidence motion after Barnier, under pressure to implement cost-cutting measures, used executive powers Monday to force through social security legislation without a vote.
+The far-left France Unbowed (LFI) opposition party said it would bring a no-confidence motion after Barnier used executive powers Monday to force through social security legislation without a vote.

-Marine Le Pen's far-right National Rally (RN), which has demanded changes in the 2025 budget, said it would back the move.
+Marine Le Pen's far-right National Rally (RN), which has demanded changes to the 2025 budget, said it would back the LFI move.

-French legislators were expected to vote on the motion Wednesday, with first results expected around 1900 GMT.
+French legislators were expected to vote on the motion Wednesday, with first results around 1900 GMT.

 Two no-confidence motions will be put forward.
-One by the far right is unlikely to pass, but one proposed by the hard-left should go through with backing from RN lawmakers.
+One by the far right is unlikely to pass.
+Another proposed by the hard-left should go through with backing from RN lawmakers.

 "Blocking this budget is, alas, the only way the constitution gives us to protect the French people from a dangerous, unfair and punitive budget," Le Pen said on X.

-Macron, currently on a visit to Saudi Arabia, has appeared to be mostly a spectator in the crisis he unleashed by ordering snap elections, prompting some voices to question if he should consider resigning.
+Macron, currently on a visit to Saudi Arabia, has appeared to be mostly a spectator in the crisis he unleashed by ordering snap elections in June, prompting some voices to question if he should consider resigning.

-Le Pen "will plunge France into the great political and financial unknown", Le Figaro newspaper said.

-The turbulence has intensified months of political instability in the key EU member following the inconclusive elections called by Macron in a bid to halt the rise of the far right.
+The turbulence has intensified political instability in the key EU member following the inconclusive elections called by Macron in a bid to halt the rise of the far right.

+"I didn't think she'd dare," Barnier said on Monday, according to the source.

+Jockeying for leadership positions has started, with Socialist party boss Olivier Faure saying Macron must "appoint a left-wing prime minister".

-Economists at ING said the likelihood of quickly finding a replacement for Barnier was "highly uncertain."
+But economists at ING said the likelihood of quickly finding a replacement for Barnier was "highly uncertain" because the National Assembly is so divided.

-"With an extremely polarised National Assembly divided into three major camps ... the risk of a new vote of no confidence for any new government is very high."

-Finance Minister Antoine Armand told France 2 television that lawmakers would be "damaging" the country by ousting Barnier's government.

 In a poll published on Monday, 52 percent of French people said they favoured Macron resigning, but were above all concerned about their purchasing power.